-But they have a big pipeline, with nine programs in Phase III (late stage) clinical studies, including long acting factor VIII and IX.
+But they have a big pipeline, with nine programs in Phase III (late stage) clinical studies, including extended half-life factor VIII and IX.
 Data just presented at ISTH in Japan this past summer looks promising.

 After listening in the morning to presentations by Biogen Idec executives about the company, its history, products and mission, we listened to quite compelling testimonials from two MS patients, and a local executive director of an MS society.
 Some of us were stunned to be on the “other side” of the testimonial telling: usually we are the ones giving the heart-wrenching testimonials.
 It was stirring and emotional to listen to an articulate mother tell her story of MS, and how the Biogen Idec drug helps her to live a normal life.
 She also related the patient assistance programs that help each person affected, and how she has counted on this help for 15 years!
 She most definitely put a face to the company in terms of practical and compassionate care.